PSYCHOLOGY 3101 (Honors)

 1. To prepare you for the required, upper-division laboratory courses (Cognitive, Learning, Perception, or Social).
 We will cover thoroughly all the statistical procedures you will be expected to know in those courses.

-2. To acquaint you with the role of statistics and methodology in psychological research.
+2. To acquaint you with the role of statistics and methodology in scientific research.

 3. To educate you to be an informed citizen who can critically evaluate statistical arguments that are presented in the news or used in political discourse.
 You will learn how to evaluate arguments based, for example, on surveys (e.g., political polls) and experiments (e.g., medical research).